Rivermont Collegiate: History

 The school was originally organized as St. Katharine's School, an Episcopal boarding and day school for girls.
 Located at 10th and Tremont Streets in Davenport, for over eighty years the school educated local girls as well as those from afar.
 However, St. Katharine's later dropped its boarding program, became co-educational, in 1968 adding St. Mark's to its name to reflect the change.

 In 1973, St. Katharine's St. Mark's moved to its current location, the former home of Joseph Bettendorf, and by 1980, the school amicably broke ties with the Episcopal Church.
-In 2001, the Board of Trustees voted to change the name of the school to Rivermont Collegiate, in order to reduce confusion about its religious affiliation.
+In 2001, the board of trustees voted to change the name of the school to Rivermont Collegiate, in order to reduce confusion about its religious affiliation.

 The early days

 The girls who attended St. Katharine's were subject to strict rules.
 Students were not allowed to have books, magazines, or newspapers delivered without the principal's permission.
 Students could not keep any food except for fruit.
 Students couldn't go to town without a parent or teacher, and no student could spend the night out of the building.
 The only time students could go home was on Thursdays, but only till 8:00 p.m.
 They couldn't even spend Sundays at home.
 The girls were not allowed to wear jewelry, big dresses or silk dresses.
 Also, one hour of exercise was required every day.

 In 1910, the taxpayers of Davenport gave an observatory and telescope to the school but it burned to the ground in a fire.

 Meanwhile, local industrialist Joseph Bettendorf was building his dream house, which later became the signature building of Rivermont Collegiate.
-Mr. Bettendorf, whose Bettendorf Company manufactured truck frames for railroad cars, helped draw the plans English Manor style mansion on a bluff overlooking the Mississippi River.
+Mr. Bettendorf, whose Bettendorf Company manufactured truck frames for railroad cars, helped draw the plans for an English Manor style mansion on a bluff overlooking the Mississippi River.
 In 1915, he supervised construction of the mansion, complete with a sweeping terraced lawn overlooking the Mississippi.